 I perform at the Roast Battle at The Comedy Store (2 and 4) and am always running or starting up a comedy night somewhere.
 Plus, I've done nude comedy a few times.
 Yup.
 Buck naked.
 It's fun.
 It's unusual.

 If you already know of me, you probably know my multiple daily Facebook posts.
 Most are funny, some are heartfelt, and sometimes downright dark and worrisome.
 People who have been following me know I'm coming out of a real long-terms psychological and financial struggle.
-I've famously gone from having money to being couch-surfing homeless.
+I've famously gone from having famous and money to being couch-surfing homeless.
 These last six months, I'm doing much better thank you and I owe a lot of people my thanks for helping to get me through to this point.
 I believe each day is a new life.
-I've got writing contracts and comedy gigs and I'm temporarily living at a Korean spa.
+I've got writing contracts and comedy gigs and I just got my own apartment in Hollywood again.
 I really want to travel the country and do comedy gigs and my famed one-man show about my story and how it intersected with the great Jerry Lewis.
 God rest his comedy soul.

 Probably the weirdest job I've ever had was "acting" in a mockumentary about "the world's worst comedian and human being"; written and directed by SNL and Triumph the Insult Dog writer Dave Sirus.
 In "Archie Black: The Worst", I played the fictional bad comedian and horrible human being Archie Black.
 All these top comedians like Pete Davidson from SNL are talking what a scumbag Archie is.
 How he steals their comedy material, sleeps with their girlfriends while doing their coke.
 When I asked Dave one time on my radio show how he came to choose me, Dave famously said: "When I thought about it, why look for an actor to play the world's worst comedian when I can easily find the actual world's worst comedian."
 Thanks Dave.
 I love you.